bcit-ltc/infrastructure-documentation/docs/dev-workflow/pipeline-details.md

 ## `LTC Infrastructure` > `Project Init`

+This project houses common scripts called whenever a new project token needs to be created.

 ## `Deployments` > `CI Config`

 This repo houses the common deployment helper scripts for ci/cd pipelines.